 The tech industry’s very stable growth is evident in its performance as the pandemic emerged: It was one of just seven industries/sectors in Europe to grow in 2020.
 Only pharmaceuticals, mining, the public sector, health care and social work recorded higher or similar growth rates.
 And in 2021, technology sales continued to surge.

 Software and services revenue has almost quadrupled since 2000.
-Here, too, digitization is the trigger.
+Here, too, digitisation is the trigger.

 The demand for digital services has not only heavily amplified the demand for various software—the need for IT services has risen sharply amid the increasingly large number of digital solutions, many of which present complexity.
 Especially in the past decade, demand has been driven by technological improvements in such areas as data analytics; software and services have become highly economically relevant.